 My Zoom feed keeps cutting out

 The most common issue folks will experience while using Zoom is your stream glitching out and suddenly turning into a robot remix.
-This happened to me a few months ago, does this sound familiar at all?

 The vast majority of the time this happens is because of a poor internet connection.
 Every Zoom participant needs to have a decent internet connection for things to run smoothly, or else things can get frustrating quickly.
 Sadly this isn’t a quick-fix solution, but upgrading your internet connection will help remove this headache from your life.
 We’ve found that Xfinity internet to be the most reliable internet connection right now.